spaskalev/buddy_alloc/README.md

 ### Space requirement

 The tree is stored in a bitset with each node using just enough bits to store the maximum allocation slot available under it.
 For leaf nodes this is a single bit.
 Other nodes sizes depend on the height of the tree.

+### Resiliency

+- Calling free in a wrong way (double free, out of arena, unaligned) will not corrupt the allocator's metadata.